 After the CCP triumphed over the Kuomintang in 1949, its claim to be the sole party that could defend China from the machinations of foreign powers remained an enduring part of its foreign policy and domestic legitimacy.
 This precipitated an intervention in the Korean War in 1950 and a war with India in 1962.
 Concerns about territorial integrity and sovereignty at times even outweighed ideological alignment.
 In the 1960s, the PRC supported North Vietnam to counteract both U.S. and Soviet presence in Southeast Asia and used force to contest Soviet encroachments along the PRC's disputed border.
 In 1974 and 1988, China fought Vietnam to seize land features in the contested Paracels and Spratlys, and to secure a stronger position in the South China Sea.
+In 1975 and 1988.

 A second major component of the CCP's legitimacy was its economic program of collectivization and central planning.
-But after the humanitarian disasters and internal turmoil resulting from the Cultural Revolution regulation, and extracted war indemnities.
-The years of backwardness and suffering at the hands of foreign powers engendered a persistent Chinese yearning for the country's restoration as a strong, prosperous, and respected power.
-At the same time, new parochial interests and actors emerged outside the traditional Chinese foreign policy establishment during the reform era, forcing the CCP to cope with competition among bureaucrats, business elites, and local governments alongside an explosion in news outlets and internet users.
-Many of these new actors constrain state action on foreign policy issues, including those on territorial integrity and sovereignty that resonate deeply with the Chinese nationalist sentiments.
+But after the humanitarian disasters and internal turmoil resulting from the Cultural Revolution prodemocracy protests and the demise of the socialist bloc in the early 1990s compounded the problem.

-In this way, economic growth has reinforced the CCP's original claims to its right to rule: the "protection" of Chinese territorial independence and sovereignty.
-The pursuit of marine resources in the three million square kilometers of "maritime national territory" that incorporates the Chinese exclusive economic zone and continental shelf is thus framed in both economic and sovereign terms.
-First, the marine resources in these areas contribute both to China's domestic food needs and its export economy.
+Against this backdrop, the CCP launched a propaganda campaign to shore up the party's legitimacy and discredit Westernstyle liberalization, reinforcing the memory of the "century of humiliation" (1839-1949) when foreign powers invaded China, imposed extraterritoriality in treaty ports, restricted indigenous economic regulation, and extracted war indemnities.17 The years of backwardness and suffering at the hands of foreign powers engendered a persistent Chinese yearning for the country's restoration as a strong, prosperous, and respected power.18 At the same time, new parochial interests and actors emerged outside the traditional Chinese foreign policy establishment during the reform era, forcing the CCP to cope with competition among bureaucrats, business elites, and local governments alongside an explosion in news outlets and internet users.19 Many of these new actors constrain state action on foreign policy issues, including those on territorial integrity and sovereignty that resonate deeply with the Chinese nationalist sentiments.20 terms.21 First, the marine resources in these areas contribute both to China's domestic food needs and its export economy.
 China is by far the world's largest producer of "captured" (nonfarmed) fish, comprising 15 percent of world total, and the largest exporter of captured product.
-Of the 3.1 million fishing vessels in Asia, China operates 864,000 of them.
-Second, China's growing reliance on sea lines of communication for trade in energy and other goods has increased Beijing's resolve to protect strategic waterways within and beyond China's maritime boundary.23 the first time described its frontier defense as a "joint military-civilian land and sea border management system, headed by the military and with a sharing of responsibilities between the military and the civilian authorities."
-Since then, China has incrementally moved away from a relatively navy-centric approach toward a multiagent, division-of-labor method for safeguarding its maritime sovereignty and interests.
-Since 2005, China has preferred to employ the PLA Navy (PLAN) in background roles, relying instead on maritime law enforcement agencies and the maritime militia as its frontline responses to maritime disputes and contingencies.
+Of the 3.1 million fishing vessels in Asia, China operates 864,000 of them.22 Second, China's growing reliance on sea lines of communication for trade in energy and other goods has increased Beijing's resolve to protect strategic waterways within and beyond China's maritime boundary.23 the first time described its frontier defense as a "joint military-civilian land and sea border management system, headed by the military and with a sharing of responsibilities between the military and the civilian authorities."24 Since then, China has incrementally moved away from a relatively navy-centric approach toward a multiagent, division-of-labor method for safeguarding its maritime sovereignty and interests.
+Since 2005, China has preferred to employ the PLA Navy (PLAN) in background roles, relying instead